matthiaskoenig/thesis_amanda_lim/typst/03_results.typ

 #figure(
   image("figures/optimization.png"),
-  caption: [Optimization Performance: Parameter optimization convergence (cost vs. optimization step) and Goodness-of-fit (model predictions vs. experimental data)]
+  caption: [*Optimization Performance.* Parameter optimization convergence (cost vs. optimization step) and goodness-of-fit (model predictions vs. experimental data)]
 ) <optimization_pk>

 //insert table overview of parameters optimized

 == Dose Dependency
-Hydrochlorothiazide doses ranging from 12.5 mg to 200 mg were simulated to evaluate dose-dependent behavior.
-As shown in @dosedependency_pk hydrochlorothiazide concentration in plasma urine and feces increases with dose.

-AUC and Cmax increase more than proportionally with dose.
-Elimination rate constant and half-life unstable.
-Decreasing half-life in higher doses.

-Simulated pharmacokinetic and pharmacodynamic results match the general trends observed in curated dose-dependent clinical studies.
+Hydrochlorothiazide oral doses ranging from 5 mg to 200 mg and intravenous doses from 1 to 35 mg were simulated.
+The model confirmed dose-dependent behavior of hydrochlorothiazide pharmacokinetic and pharmacodynamic profiles in the simulated doses, as shown in @dosedependency_pk.
+Simulated hydrochlorothiazide concentration in plasma, urine and feces increases with dose, matching the general trends in observed clinical data from multiple studies, both with single and multiple doses.
+C#sub[max] and AUC#sub[0-∞] increased more than proportionally with dose.
+Conversely, the half-life and renal elimination rate decreased exponentially with increasing dose.
+The simulations matched the data from Azumaya et al. (1990) @Azumaya1990, Jordo et al. (1979) @Jordo1979, Patel et al. (1984) @Patel1984, and Beermann et al. (1976) @Beermann1976.
+Additionally, pharmacodynamic responses are also scaled with the dose, showing higher values of maximum diuresis (up to 270 ml/hr for 100 mg dose), sodium and chloride excretion as well as a more significant decrease in systolic and diastolic blood pressure (up to 106 and 70 mmHg respectively) for higher doses.

 #figure(
-  image("figures/dose_dependency_pk.png"),
+  image("figures/dose_dependency_pk.png", width:95%),
+  caption: [*Dose dependent pharmacokinetics and pharmacodynamics of hydrochlorothiazide.* *(A)* Hydrochlorothiazide oral dose range (5–200 mg) evaluated in the simulations. *(B)* Simulated PK and PD time-courses for various doses across the dose range. *(C)* Dose dependency relationships for key pharmacokinetic parameters for hydrochlorothiazide. *(D)* Dose dependency relationships for key pharmacodynamic parameters for hydrochlorothiazide. *(E)* Simulated (solid lines) versus observed (symbols with dashed lines) plasma and urine concentration-time profiles of hydrochlorothiazide across various oral doses in selected studies: Azumaya et al. (1990) @Azumaya1990, Jordo et al. (1979) @Jordo1979, Patel et al. (1984) @Patel1984, and Beermann et al. (1976) @Beermann1976.
+Observed data are presented as mean or mean ± SD where available.]
-  caption: [Dose dependency model for pharmacokinetics] ) <dosedependency_pk>
+) <dosedependency_pk>

 == Renal Impairment